rossfrank/Dynasty-Constitution/README.md

 - The Trade Embargo Period is from the conclusion of Week 12 until the new league is created.
 - The legal tampering period is after the conclusion of the championship game but prior to the new league being created.
 - Draft picks up to 3 drafts in the future are tradable.
-- Picks and players cannot be bartered, traded, or lended as part of agreements outside of the league.
+- Picks and players cannot be bartered, traded, or lent as part of agreements outside of the league.

 ## __Section VI - Rookie Draft__ ##